muhammadasim4303/my-portfolio/README.md

 # Personal Portfolio Website

-This is a responsive multi-page personal portfolio website created using HTML, CSS, and JavaScript.
+This is a responsive multi-page personal portfolio website created using HTML & CSS only.
 The project is designed to showcase your professional profile, skills, and projects in an interactive and visually appealing way.

 ## Features